paulaamaya/paulaamaya.github.io/_pages/about.md

 I am an undergraduate student at the University of Calgary with an interest in scientific computing, particularly the development and analysis of numerical algorithms for computational mathematics.

 In my [projects](/projects), I aim to translate theoretical concepts into practical tools.
-Currently my focus is programming languages and information theory.
-Some of the things I'm currently working on include:
+Currently my focus is programming languages and numerical analysis.
+Some of the things I am currently working on include:

 - Project I
 - Project II